onap/oom/docs/oom_quickstart_guide.rst

 single command

 .. note::
-  The ``--timeout 900`` is currently required in Dublin and up to address long running initialization tasks for DMaaP and SO.
+  The ``--timeout 900`` is currently required in Guilin and up to address long running initialization tasks for DMaaP and SO.
 Without this timeout value both applications may fail to deploy.